Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Candice Fremouw over 2 years ago
+Candice Fremouw almost 3 years ago

 As the chairperson or Black Mountain Community Alliance we support this plan that will help improve the safety of our streets.
 Speeding and reckless driving are the number one concern at our meetings.
 (Ties with the transients/panhandling).
 Hopefully if we can lower the accidents we can also lower our insurance premiums. .